-- 7. Using your transfer pipette, add three drops of your body fluid into each of the three wells in your row of the plate.
-Have each person do this for their row. - 8.
-Add two drops of the positive test solution into each of the three wells in that row.
-Do the same with the negative test solution. - 9.
+- 7. Find your row of the plate.
+Use your pipette to add three drops of your body fluid into each of the three wells in your row of the plate (using a total of nine drops).
+Have each person do this for just their row. - 8.
+In the positive control row, add two drops of the positive test solution into each of the three wells in that row.
+In the negative control row, add two drops of the negative test solution into each of the three wells in that row. - 9.
 Let the microtiter plate sit undisturbed for five minutes.
 This allows any HIV antibodies to link to the HIV antigen at the bottom of the wells.

-- 10. Remove excess liquid by shaking the plate out in a sink. - 11.
-Use the dropper bottle of washing solution to rinse the entire plate three times.
+- 11. Use the dropper bottle of washing solution to rinse the entire plate three times.
 Shake off excess liquid again. - 12.
-Add two drops of enzyme-linked secondary antibody to each well. - 13.
+Add two drops of enzyme-linked secondary antibody to each well, including the positive and negative control rows. - 13.
 Let the plate sit undisturbed for another five minutes. - 14.
 Repeat steps 10 and 11. - 15.
-Add two drops of TMB to each well. - 16.
+Add two drops of TMB to each well, including the positive and negative control rows. - 16.
 Watch your plate for the next five minutes.
 What happens?
 Draw and label your observations.